InsightDI/terraform-intro/README.md

 1. You should have received a user ID and password for the lab environment.
 You will use those credentials to log into an Azure tenant where you can complete the labs.

-# Lab 1: Hashicorp Terraform
+# Lab: Hashicorp Terraform Intro

 ## Prerequisites
 1. All lab instructions are to be completed in the Azure Cloud Shell unless otherwise noted